KratosMultiphysics/Examples/dam/use_cases/2d_joint_element/README.md

 ## Results

+The problem stated above has been solved with a structured mesh composed by linear quadrilateral elements.
 The maximum compressive stresses are presented below.
-The application of an incremental load provokes that at some point both beams contacted and the joint element works as a contact element.
+In the figure it is possible to appreciate that the incremental load provokes the contact between both both beams and the joint element works as a contact element.
 <img
   src="data/2d_joint_post.png"
   width="800"